InternetMaximalism/intmax-walletsdk/DESIGN.md

-# INTMAX Wallet SDK Protocol Proposal
+# INTMAX WalletSDK Protocol Proposal

 Wallet Connect with Web Wallets and more